 Field Passes: Field Passes allow the holder to travel through the warm-up and performance flow with the band and directors.
 Field Passes may also be used to enter the Spectator Area during the session (Prelims or Finals) for which they were issued.
 Note: Prelims Field Passes issued at a Super Regional are valid for stadium entry during Prelims both days, Friday and Saturday.
 For Prelims, each band will receive twenty-five (25) Prelims field passes.
 Up to an additional ten (10) field passes may be purchased, minus the number of additional name badges purchased.
-For those bands that advance to the Finals competition, you will receive twenty-five (25) Finals field passes will be distributed at the Finalist Directors' Meeting.
+For those bands that advance to the Finals competition, you will receive twenty-five (25) Finals field passes, plus the number of additional field passes purchased for Prelims.
+These passes will be distributed at the Finalist Directors' Meeting.

 Note: All Directors/Staff will need an identifying credential for each Band that the Director/Staff Member is representing.
-For example, if a Director/Staff Member is working with and representing two Bands, that individual will need to be properly credentialed with a badge/pass from each of those two competing Bands.
+For example, if a Director/Staff Member is working with and representing two Bands, that individual will need to be properly credentialed with a badge/pass from each of those two competing Bands